CrowdStrike/falconpy/samples/falconx_sandbox/single_scan/README.md

 ## Procedure
 1. Arguments are consumed.
 The submitted filename and environment are confirmed to be valid.
     - The procedure will halt if either of these are found not to be true.
-2. Provided API credentials are used to connect to the CrowdStrike Falcon X Sandbox and Sample Uploads APIs.
+2. Provided API credentials are used to connect to the CrowdStrike Falcon Intelligence Sandbox and Sample Uploads APIs.
 3. The target file is uploaded to the CrowdStrike Sample Uploads API.
-4. The file is submitted to the CrowdStrike Falcon X Sandbox API for analysis.
+4. The file is submitted to the CrowdStrike Falcon Intelligence Sandbox API for analysis.
     - The procedure starts a progress indicator and will wait for this analysis to complete.
 Depending on file type and other factors this may take up to 15 minutes.
 5. When results are ready, the analysis is retrieved.
 6. The uploaded file is removed from the CrowdStrike Sample Uploads API.